Matatika/tap-google-sheets/README.md

 ## FAQ / Things to Note

+* You need to provide all the setting for this tap to run the it.
+These settings are used to generate the stream and schema for the tap to use from your Google Sheet.

 * Currently the tap supports sheets that have the column name in the first row.

-(The tap builds a usable json object up by using these column names)
+(The tap builds a usable json object up by using these column names).

-* The tap will skip all columns without a name
+* The tap will skip all columns without a name.
+(The tap builds a usable json object up by using these column names).

-* If syncing to a database that all the column names are unique.
+* If syncing to a database it will not respect duplicated column names.
+The last column with the same name will be the only one synced along with its data.

+* The tap will use your Google Sheet's name as output file or table name.
+It will lowercase the file name, and replace any spaces with underscores.

+* The tap will not lower case the column names, but will again replace any spaces with underscores.

 ### Loaders Tested